tock/tock/doc/reference/trd-appid.md

 are data that, combined with an Identifier Policy, can cryptographically bind an Application Identifier to a process.

-Suppose there are two versions (v1.1 and v1.2) of the same Application.
+For example, suppose there are two versions (v1.1 and v1.2) of the same Application.
 They have different Userspace Binaries.
 Each version has an Application Credentials consisting of a signature over the TBF headers and Userspace Binary, signed by a known public key.
 The Identifier Policy is that the public key defines the Application
 Identifier: all versions of this Application have Application